 We believe that our focused and proven store model provides a significant competitive advantage relative to many of our competitors who focus on multiple components of the pizza category, particularly dine-in.
 We have been focused primarily on pizza delivery for over 50 years.
-Because our domestic stores and most of our international stores do not offer extensive dine-in areas, they typically do not require expensive real estate, are relatively small and are relatively inexpensive to build and equip.
+Our domestic stores generally do not offer dine-in.
+Additionally, certain of our international stores offer casual seating, but do not offer full-service dine-in areas.
+Therefore, our domestic and international stores do not require expensive restaurant facilities and staffing.
 Our stores also benefit from lower maintenance costs, as store assets have long lives and updates are not frequently required.
 Our simple and efficient operational processes, which we have refined through continuous improvement, include:

-- strategic store locations to facilitate delivery service;

-- production-oriented store designs;

-- · product and process innovations;

-- a focused menu;

-- efficient order taking, production and delivery;

-- Domino's PULSETM point-of-sale system; and

-- · a comprehensive store operations evaluation program.
+- strategic store locations to facilitate delivery and carry-out service; - production-oriented store designs; - product and process innovations; - a focused menu; - efficient order taking, production and delivery; - Domino's PULSETM point-of-sale system with state-of-the-art digital ordering capabilities; and - a comprehensive store operations evaluation program.

-Strategic store locations to facilitate delivery service
+Strategic store locations to facilitate delivery and carry-out service

-We locate our stores strategically to facilitate timely delivery service to our customers.
+We locate our stores strategically to facilitate timely delivery and carry-out service to our customers.
 The majority of our domestic stores are located in populated areas in or adjacent to large or mid-size cities, or on or near college campuses.
 We use geographic information software, which incorporates variables such as traffic volumes, competitor locations, household demographics and visibility, to evaluate and identify potential store locations and new markets.